kalebheitzman/moodle-local_xlate/README.md

 A scheduled task (`Scheduled MLang cleanup (legacy multilang tags)`) runs automatically (default: nightly) to detect and remove legacy `{mlang ...}` and `<span class="multilang">` tags from new or imported content.
 No manual intervention is needed for ongoing hygiene.

+Courses must have the **Enable Xlate** custom field checked for the cleanup to run; toggling it off preserves existing `{mlang}` markup for that course.

 - You can run the task manually with:
   ```bash
   sudo -u www-data php admin/cli/scheduled_task.php --execute='\\local_xlate\\task\\mlang_cleanup_task'